Build a Classroom Library with FREE Books!

 If you want to add new releases to your classroom library without breaking the bank, you’ve come to the right place.
 It can be a challenge keeping up with new books and is it really worth investing in titles before you even know if your students will like them?
 In this post, I’ll share one way to get FREE books for your classroom library.

-I cohost the YA Café Podcast, a weekly roundtable discussion of new books.
-Since we release our episodes the Thursday after the books are published, it’s obvious that we can’t read at super-speed and produce an episode in two days.
+For two years I co-hosted the YA Café Podcast, a weekly roundtable discussion of new books.
+Since we released our episodes the Thursday after the books are published, it’s obvious that we weren’t reading at super-speed and producing an episode in two days.
 Nope!
 Our not-so-secret strategy is that publishers send us the books early, and for free.
 You don’t even have to run a podcast to make this happen—I’ve been receiving free books for four years.

 Publishers want YOU to read their books early.

 For every book on the road to publication, publishers set aside a small number of advanced copies to send to early readers.
 We call these Advanced Review Copies or ARCs for short.
 Publishers send these to readers who are purchasing influencers.
 This includes bloggers, librarians, and of course—you!
 Publishers especially value teachers’ opinions, since you could influence hundreds of students to read a book.

 You will always receive books in exchange for an honest review, so you’ll need to share your thoughts on Goodreads, Amazon, or Barnes & Noble.
 These don’t have to be New Yorker-level reviews, and a few paragraphs will suffice.

 There are essentially two ways to approach this, each with its own implications for your classroom.

 The easiest way to get early copies is to join a website like NetGalley.
 You can search a wide range of electronic copies, request them, and have them sent to your Kindle or eReader.
 As you start submitting reviews, you will improve your reader rating and publishers will be even more likely to send you books!